-Note: This news story was initially published before the second season was streaming and will be updated with additional Mushoku Tensei Season 3 anime spoilers over time.
-In the meantime, here is the official book summary for light novel Volume 10.
+Note: This news story was initially published before the second season finished in June 2024 and will be updated with additional Mushoku Tensei Season 3 anime spoilers over time.
+In the meantime, here is a story summary based on light novel Volume 13.

 Unfortunately, anime fans will have to wait until the Mushoku Tensei Season 3 release date to watch what happens next.
 Stay tuned!